 In each of our countries human rights defenders, sometimes under great threat, continue to struggle for a culture of tolerance and peace, for respect for our plural traditions and for gender equality.
-As we make demands upon our States to protect our economic and political freedoms and ecological security, we also must not allow our communities to alienate citizens on account of their religion, ethnicity, class, caste or gender.
+They advocate justice and seek to protect the victims of human rights violations and demand accountability for perpetrators and transparency in government action.
+In so doing, they are often putting at risk their own safety, and that of their families.

 Human rights are indivisible and it is through the practice of equality and non‐discrimination that we can create a democratic society.
 SAHR recognizes the importance of creating awareness and activating citizens to demand respect for their rights and to respect the rights of others.
 As citizens of countries belonging to the South Asian region we must challenge the prejudice and discrimination we accost even within our own communities and join hands to embrace diversity and reject discrimination.